 How many times have you finished a Zoom call, only to realize you didn’t capture a key piece of information in your notes?
 But wait!
 The meeting was recorded!
 You’re saved!
 Except now you have to spend time listening to the recording to find exactly what you need.

 Zoom calls are no longer a novelty.
 They are an important part of how thousands of businesses communicate internally, with prospects, and with clients.
 They are where vital information is shared.

 Simply recording the videos is a start, but that’s the old game.
 The new game is being able to transcribe Zoom calls, pull out highlights, and share them with your team members, prospects, and clients for a smooth experience when they need insights from calls.

 The best, most effective, most client-focused teams are already operating in the new game and leveraging this “2.0” approach to Zoom meetings.

 In this article, we’re going to provide some of the best Zoom transcription services available today.
-We’ll cover the benefits and features of each to help you better understand how Zoom transcription services can transform your organization for the better.
+We’ll cover the benefits, look at their overall reviews, and features of each to help you better understand how Zoom transcription services can transform your organization for the better.

 Let’s define the old game vs. the new game when it comes to Zoom transcription services.

 In the old game, you can do live transcription of a Zoom call or upload the audio or video file after the fact.
 Your output is a text transcript that you can review.
 You may be able to assign speaker names, add a color highlight to important sections, and send via a link to people with your company.
 The old game is about getting the conversation “on paper” in order to make it searchable for key information.